Company knowledge is siloed, and documentation is not always up to date.

 Archbee received the best usability award from G2 in the Wiki Software category, and our customers' testimonials back this up.

 Authentication options.
-If you want to authorize visitor sessions using a JWT token, this option is available only in the Enterprise plans with Gitbook and starts at $400.
-In comparison, Archbee offers the same JWT feature for $80/month.
+If you want to authorize visitor sessions using a JWT token, this option is available only in the Enterprise plans with Gitbook which requires custom pricing.
+With Archbee it starts at $400, which includes access to upcoming features like API Access, Content Reuse and Language Localisation.

 Compared to Readme, Archbee is cheaper when it comes to publishing customer-facing docs.
 For 1 project (1 custom domain in Archbee), Archbee charges $30/month compared with the $99/project on Readme.